cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/AccessibilityHidden.md

-# Hiding from Accessibility
+# Accessibility Hidden
-Use `.accessibilityHidden(true)` to hide purely decorative images or content like repetitive text from accessibility.
+Use `.accessibilityHidden(true)` to hide purely decorative images or content like repetitive text from accessibility users.

-Don't hide informative or functional content from assistive technology users.
+Don't hide informative or functional content from accessibility users.

 Don't use `.accessibilityHidden(true)` on any informative content or UI controls.